sooolee/Super-Resolution/README.md

 Following three different training approaches were performed with the A-ESRGAN-Multi model.

 - Fine-tuning with the full dataset
-- Training 1: Initialization of generator using the full dataset
+- Training 1: Initialization of generator and training of A-ESRGAN-Multi using the full dataset
-- Training 2: Initialization of generator using the reduced dataset
+- Training 2: Initialization of generator using the full dataset and training of A-ESRGAN-Multi using the reduced dataset

 Fine-tuning didn’t make much difference from the original pretrained model.
 So I moved on to full training.